Percona-Lab/pacemaker-replication-agents/doc/PRM-setup-guide.rst

 booth_master_ticket      Booth ticket name of the Geo DR master role, see the PRM-Geographic-DR-guide for more information

+post_promote_script      A script that is called at the end of the promote operation.
+It can be used for some special
+                         use case like preventing failback.
+See "Preventing failback" in the How to section.

 =======================  ========================================================================================================

 So here's a typical primitive declaration::